awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 13. Wait for the Status of your new DB instance to show as **Available**.
 Then choose the DB instance name to show its details.

-**Note**: You must setup inbound rules for the security group to connect to the database.
-You can setup one inbound rule for your development environment and another one for the Elastic Beanstalk (which will host the application).
+**Note:** You must set up inbound rules for the security group to connect to the database.
+You can set up one inbound rule for your development environment and another for Elastic Beanstalk (which will host the application).
 Setting up an inbound rule essentially means enabling an IP address to use the database.
-Once you setup the inbound rules, you can connect to the database from a client such as MySQL Workbench.
-For information about setting up Security Group Inbound Rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).
+Once you set up the inbound rules, you can connect to the database from a client such as MySQL Workbench.
+For information about setting up security group inbound rules, see [Controlling Access with Security Groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html).

 #### Obtain the endpoint